 Batteries – generally lithium-ion batteries – used to store energy have become a key partner of photovoltaic solar, wind, and hybrid power plants, especially in areas that are not connected to a strong grid.

-“The need to store electricity is not new,” says Antoine de Broves, an engineer at Omexom, the VINCI Energies brand dedicated to the energy transition.
+“The need to store electricity is not new,” says Antoine de Broves, Technical & Innovation manager at Omexom, the VINCI Energies brand dedicated to the energy transition.
 Because generation and consumption must be balanced at all times, “Dams and pumped storage facilities have long been used to store not electrons but the potential energy to activate them,” he says.

 But the need for storage has increased dramatically with the expanded use of renewable sources.
 Solar and wind energy, which depend on sunlight and weather conditions, deliver intermittent power, at times that do not always coincide with consumption in the case of photovoltaic solar (inactive during peak consumption in the evening).